sanworks/Bpod_Wiki/docs/install-and-update/installing-bpod.md

 1. Install Ubuntu (64bit) with >100GB partition
     1. Update Ubuntu to current version if necessary
 2. Install MATLAB.
-    1. When prompted, check “install script”.
-3. Run MATLAB (if default install location, from terminal: sudo /usr/local/MATLAB/RXXXX/bin/matlab
+3. Run MATLAB.
+If using the default install location, from the terminal run: sudo /usr/local/MATLAB/RXXXX/bin/matlab
 4. Install PsychToolbox:
     1. Download PsychToolbox by following instructions for linux [here](http://www.google.com/url?q=http%3A%2F%2Fpsychtoolbox.org%2Fdownload%2F%23Linux&sa=D&sntz=1&usg=AOvVaw3f0me0x_GWXOv64cwC4-lS).
 Use the SUBVERSION based installation.
     2. Allow all patches and use default settings when prompted.
-5. Copy Bpod files from [here](https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2Fsanworks%2FBpod_Gen2&sa=D&sntz=1&usg=AOvVaw0hZOqBP6mI4rPtPR76Nb5k) and add /Bpod_Gen2/Bpod System Files to MATLAB path
+5. Copy Bpod files from [here](https://github.com/sanworks/Bpod_Gen2/archive/refs/heads/master.zip) and add /Bpod_Gen2/Bpod System Files to MATLAB path
 6. Close MATLAB
 7. Open a terminal window and add yourself to the “dialout” group:
 8. `sudo usermod -a -G dialout kepecslab` (if kepecslab is your username)